 Treatments for AMD depend on whether the disease is in its early stage, its dry form, or in the more advanced wet form.

 Diabetes can damage the retina in two ways:

 - Non-proliferative diabetic retinopathy (NPDR), occurs when the blood vessels of the retina begin to bleed or leak fluid.
 This can cause swelling in the retina (which may result in blurred vision), and it can leak into the fluid surrounding the retina, causing floaters or obscured vision.

 - Proliferative diabetic retinopathy (PDR) is a more advanced stage of the disease.
 It occurs when blood vessels in the retina become blocked, thereby starving the retina of important nutrients.
 New blood vessels grow on the surface of the retina to make up for the lack of blood flow, but they are abnormal and may cause bleeding or scar tissue to form.
 This can lead to vitreous hemorrhage, retinal detachment, or neovascular glaucoma.

 Diabetic retinopathy and the vision loss it causes can be prevented by strictly controlling your blood sugar levels and blood pressure through diet, exercise, and medications.
 Better control will lessen the likelihood of developing diabetic retinopathy or, if it has already started, keep it from getting worse.

 For more information about retina treatments in Lancaster, PA, talk with a retina specialist at Eye Consultants of Pennsylvania about the risk factors, the importance of early detection, and the treatment options available before it’s too late.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.